 In this modern world of billion pound start-ups popping up every day, there’s a product for everything.
 Any business is likely to have a CRM, Google Analytics, Facebook Ads, Google Ads, and a marketing automation tool.
 That’s 5 sources before we even start to look at ERP systems and advanced targeting platforms.

-Luckily most business products live on the cloud with good connectivity through APIs, meaning a connection can be established and maintained with dedicated development time (the bulk of the time spent building new connectors is often understanding the shape of the incoming data) or just a few clicks to connect to pre-configured connectors using the ETL (extract, transform, load) features of a CDP.
+Luckily most business products live on the cloud with good connectivity through APIs, meaning a connection can be established and maintained with dedicated development time or just a few clicks to connect to pre-configured connectors.

 Lack of resources